Keep Things Out in the Open (Part V)

-If not, I’m going to ask you to do a very difficult and courageous thing.
-I’m going to ask you to put your dating pursuits on hold until you do, because you are in a very dangerous place.
+If not, I’m going to ask you to do a difficult and courageous thing.
+I’m going to ask you to put your dating pursuits on hold until you do, because you are in a dangerous place.
 You are seeking romance over friendship and you can’t be a great lover if you can’t be a great friend, because the connection of romantic love is produced largely by chemical reactions.

 That’s why after just one magical first date, you can feel like you’ve “known someone your whole life.”
 Obviously, you DON’T know them, but the endorphins and Serotonin are telling you that you do.